HEAD POSITION FOR BREATHING

 - Reduced lower body drag as the legs and core won’t be pushed down as you try to lift your upper body up to take a breath.
 This can also result in an improved kick technique.

-- Create better timing in the stroke, either by
+- Create better timing and balance in the stroke, either by

 - not requiring you to roll around so far for each breath and pausing in this high position